oracle-livelabs/oci/oci-api-management/intro/intro.md

 This lab assumes you have:
 - An Oracle account
-- Or that you will create one in *Getting Started*
+- Or that you will create one in *Get Started*

 ## Acknowledgements